henribaeyens/faketory/README.md

 Head to the module configuration, accept the "I understand" warning, and click on the "Anonymize User Data" button.
 The request is sent via AJAX and the outcome, for each processor, is displayed upon completion of the request.

+## For developpers

+This module can be modified to accept new table processors.
+Figuring out how to add a new processor should be simple enough.

 ## DISCLAIMER